 Scripting bots that scan for vulnerabilities is also big business for attackers.
 Once a vulnerability is found, a script can scan thousands of sites in only a few minutes to find any servers or host machines with exploit potential.
 Once a common vulnerability is found, it only takes a few minutes for an exploit to launch and affect the target host.

 Unpatched software was common in 2020, and this also leaves hosts vulnerable to exploits.
 When software developers release security patches, the vulnerabilities patched with the update are listed.
 Any host that does not have the patch installed is vulnerable until administrators patch the system.
 This leaves a window of opportunity for an attacker, which could make it a target for bots and scanners that find and exploit the issue.

 Encryption in Malware

-A big change in 2020 is that now attackers use encryption to hide malware attacks.
+A big change is that now attackers use encryption to hide malware attacks.
 Encryption in malware attacks offers the added ability to hide from monitors and protect the attacker’s code.
 This trend made malware much more effective and harder for cybersecurity researchers to find once it’s deployed to a network device such as a desktop or server.

 Best Practices in Your Defense

 Scammers might be better at what they do, but you can still take the necessary steps to stop attacks.
 To stop phishing, always have email security installed.
 This includes filters to stop malicious messages from reaching a user’s inbox.
 Deploy an email filtering solution that can filter both inbound and outbound messages to protect your users and your customers.